hughesadam87/imgproc_supplemental/README.rst

 - `Check out the folder`_

-These are various SEM gold nanoparticle images taken at GWU by Adam Hughes in Mark Reeves Lab.
+These are various SEM gold nanoparticle images taken at GWU by Adam Hughes and Evelyn Liu in Mark Reeves Lab.
 They contain clear images, as well as examples of low contrast, contrast gradients, noise, thermal drift and other artifcats.
 The images were taken at 30000, 50000 and 100000 magnificiation.
 Nanoparticles are roughly 22nm in diameter.